 If you have enjoyed this recipe for Homemade Cauliflower Cheese you may also like these:

 As the nights draw in, I find comfort in warming, hearty food.
 That isn’t to say I don’t believe in balance, I absolutely do.
-On a day when we indulge in Homemade Cauliflower Cheese, we wouldn’t have dessert.
+So, on a day when we indulge in Homemade Cauliflower Cheese, we wouldn’t have dessert.
 That said we rarely do eat pudding, except perhaps on a Sunday, something I am working on!
+When it’s hot in the summer, my body craves salads and cold food.
+Yet as soon as the annual September chill hits the air I long for warming meals like Steak Leek and Ale Pie or Chunky Chilli.